Incorporate these habits into your routine and see how your results at the gym increase

 Following your training partner's diet won't do you much good if it doesn't fit your goals or your individual fitness needs.

-In addition, you should use foods that are minimally pleasing to you to be consistent.
+Furthermore, you should use foods that you like at least to be consistent.

 Learn how to make your own diet here.

-The rest is to sleep at least 6 hours every day, and ideally 8 hours.
+Rest is sleeping at least 6 hours every day, and ideally 8 hours.
 But not only.

-It is also important to have rest days, when you do not go to the gym, and fully recover.
+It's also important to have rest days, where you don't go to the gym, and recover fully.

-Muscles grow during rest, but it is not just the muscles that benefit from rest.
+Muscles grow during rest, but it's not just muscles that benefit from rest.

-The central nervous system also needs rest, and recovery, and if you are mentally exhausted, you are not going to have much physical performance.
+The central nervous system also needs rest and recovery, and if you are mentally exhausted, you won't perform well physically.

-Not to mention the negative hormonal impact, And not only, that lack of rest brings.
+Not to mention the negative hormonal impact, And not only, which the lack of rest brings.

 5# Objective (concrete)